Make Homemade Lip Balm with Just Two Ingredients

 Step 2: Add Kool-Aid powder to melted jelly.

 Next, add Kool-Aid powder to the melted jelly slowly while stirring, until you reach the desired color.
-This will also give the lip balm a tasty flavor.

-I found that the tropical punch flavor was the closest to a red-pink.
 Then I added the lemonade flavor to get it lighter for the really soft pink shades you see.
-The darkest almost purple / mauve color was using cherry and a little bit of tropical punch together.

 How to make flavored lip balm with just two ingredients.